 We live in a culture that emphasizes all the wrong metrics.
-Many people have a perception that getting fit includes the number on a scale, the number on a clothing tag and the number on a nutrition label.
+Many people believe that getting fit includes the number on a scale, the number on a clothing tag, and the number on a nutrition label.
 I propose we de-centralize those numbers as they are not true measures of fitness.
 In this post, I would like to discuss numbers that do matter.

 Conventional Fitness Goals

 In several of my posts, I have discussed how it is important to have fitness goals to stay motivated.
 Probably the most common fitness goal is to lose weight (see 2015 New Year’s Resolutions).
 I guess this makes sense as everything around us tells us that we need to lose weight.
 For example:

 - Labels that say X calories per serving and other misleading food advertisements: Leanwashing Index 2013 list – 100 calories